 I’m pursuing a PhD in philosophy at Syracuse University.
 I got my BA in philosophy and theatre studies from the University of Ottawa and my MA in philosophy from Queen’s University.
 My research is primarily in metaphysics.
 I’m also interested in the history of philosophy and virtue ethics.

 I am most drawn to questions about the nature of existence.
 What could it mean to say that “there is a kingdom, and there is a king”, or “there are no unicorns”?
 Do all existential statements mean the same thing?
 Can things exist in virtue of other things?
 Can discerning what exists tell us anything about existence?
 The view I find most promising is simple: existence is best understood as a kind of relation.
-This is neither mysterious nor foreign.
-Speaking metaphorically, to exist is to be well integrated into the fabric of the world, to be around relating to other things, to be available for comment, to grab a coffee, or willing to help move a couch.
+This is neither mysterious nor contrived.
+To exist is to be well-integrated into the fabric of the world, to be around, relating to other things, to be available for comment, to grab a coffee, or willing to help move a couch.